isai7710/darksaber-nvim/README.md

 Test you have both with `lua -v` and `luarocks --version`

-## Additional Notes on the config
+## Additional notes on the config

 ### lazy.nvim package manager

-check lazy's health with `:checkhealth lazy`
+[link](https://github.com/folke/lazy.nvim) to lazy.nvim's repo, huge shout out to folke.
+To enter the lazy UI simply execute `:Lazy`.
+You can check lazy's health with `:checkhealth lazy`

 ### opts vs. config in lazy